vitrineofcode/games/README.md

 In this game, the player competes against the computer.
 The player chooses one of Rock, Paper, or Scissors, and the computer makes a random choice.
 The rules are:

-- Rock crushes Scissors
+- Rock beats Scissors
-- Scissors cuts Paper
+- Scissors beats Paper
-- Paper covers Rock
+- Paper beats Rock

 If both the player and the computer make the same choice, the game is a tie.